yomimono/stitchcraft/README.md

 # How can I use it?

 Stitchcraft bundles several executables for command-line use.
 Many assume the presence of a `fonts.sqlite3` file in the current directory, which stores raster font information; if this file is missing, you're gonna have a bad time.
+You can create entries for it with `psf2stitchfont`.

 ## Pattern Generation and Manipulation

 * assemble , for assembling color- and placement-free components into a full cross-stitch pattern
-* c64say , for taking text input and making a cross-stitch pattern from it
+* c64stitch , for taking text input and making a cross-stitch pattern from it
 * embellish , for composing cross-stitch patterns in various ways
 * estimator , which gives very loose time and materials estimates for cross-stitch patterns
 * listing , which makes supplementary files useful in listing cross-stitch patterns on Etsy